KGM Torres new car review

 Driving experience

-This is a futuristic -looking car, but its core engine is rather old school, the same 1.5-litre 163PS four cylinder petrol turbo unit used by the old Korando and Tivoli.
+This is a futuristic-looking car, but its ordinary petrol engine is rather old school, the same 1.5-litre 163PS four cylinder petrol turbo unit used by the old Korando and Tivoli.
 KGM says it's been massaged bit for this installation, with a 10% improvement in acceleration, which explains why the 10.8s 0-62mph sprint time is the same as the smaller Korando model fitted with the same basic unit.
 Top speed is 118mph.
 A 6-speed auto transmission is mandatory, but unlike with the Korando, 2WD isn't; if you don't want front wheel drive, a 4WD option's available at the top of the range.
 With 280Nm of torque on tap, braked towing capacity is rated at 1.5 tonnes (750kg braked) plus there's a trailer sway control function.

 Don't expect cutting-edge drive dynamics - but since when has any EV crossover of this kind offered that?
 You're likely to find this one predictable, solid and refined, with plenty of camera safety kit.
 Off road, KGM claims 'competitive' approach and departure angles.
 These are aided by a tough chassis fashioned from 81% high tensile steel.
-The combustion alternative is a full-EV model, the Torres EVX.
-This mates a 201bhp single drive motor with a 73.4kWh battery that when fully energised offers 287 miles between charges.
-Impressively, the EVX can tow the same weight as the combustion model.

 + More